A daily literary puzzle

 In exchange: free lifetime access to the complete app, your name in the acknowledgments, and the knowledge that you helped build something worth building.

-We will respond personally to every application.
+We respond personally to every application.
 No automated replies.